 Each town has its own Advent symbol – a 19 metre-tall lantern floats on the lake at St. Wolfgang each evening, Strobl sports a magnificent Christmas star and St. Gilgen is distinguished by its 11 metre-high advent candle.

-Along with concerts, carols and romantic lake cruises, there really isno better place to celebrate the Christmas season than at Wolfgangsee.
+Along with concerts, carols and romantic lake cruises, there really is no better place to celebrate Christmas holidays Austria than at Wolfgangsee.

 Day trips from Salzburg to the Wolfgangsee Advent festival are available.